 I always felt like it was pretty strange when bloggers would create recipe posts for individual condiments, pie crusts, and frostings.
 I just thought it was really odd, and I didn’t feel like some of those things deserved their own dedicated post.

 She said that it’s helpful to see recipes for different types of pie crusts or different kinds of frostings because then she can pick and choose when she only needs one component.
-As a person who doesn’t do a ton of baking, sometimes she just wants to use a cake mix for cupcakes, but find a from-scratch frosting recipe, and that’s all she needs.
+As a person who doesn’t do a ton of baking, sometimes she just wants to use a cake mix for cupcakes, but find a from-scratch frosting recipe.

 For example, this Biscoff Crust.
 She actually called to tell me how useful that is to her because sometimes she just needs a crust only.
 Or this Nutella Buttercream recipe – she pointed that out too.
 I think that’s what she ended up using on the cupcakes.

-Okay, I’ll stop there, but I could go on and on.
-I do have a lot of peanut butter desserts, and I’ve used this Peanut Butter Frosting a heap-load.
+I’ll stop there, but I could go on and on.
+I do have a lot of peanut butter desserts after all.

 Peanut Butter Frosting - The Best and Fluffiest!

 - 1 c. butter softened

 - 2-4 tbsp. heavy cream